 Joseph’s first organ teacher was Andrew Post at Salisbury Cathedral School.
 He continued to learn with Neil Cox, Stephen Farr, Daniel Cook, and studied with Gordon Stewart in Cambridge.
 Joseph is a Fellow of the Royal College of Organists (FRCO) winning the Limpus, Shinn and Durrant prize for the highest mark in the practical examination.
 Joseph has given recitals in St Paul’s Cathedral, Westminster Abbey, Westminster Cathedral, King’s College Cambridge, as well as several other Cambridge colleges, municipal halls, and several cathedrals and churches across the UK.
 Joseph is passionate about new music and has given world premiere performances of organ pieces by Louis Andriessen, Neil Cox, Tarik O’Regan, Sven-David Sandström and Tim Watts.

 As a conductor, Joseph has conducted works including Bach’s Magnificat & St John Passion, Finzi’s In Terra Pax, MacMillan’s Seven Last Words From The Cross and Rachmaninov’s All-Night Vigil.
-With The Beaufort Singers, Joseph directs the annual Boxgrove Choral Festival which takes place in late summer at Boxgrove Priory, West Sussex.
+With The Beaufort Singers, Joseph directs the annual Boxgrove Choral Festival which takes place in Boxgrove Priory, West Sussex.

 Career History